 Unless your vehicle has the Anti-Lock Brake System (ABS), you will want to brake very gently, too.
-If your vehicle does have ABS, see Anti-Lock Brake System (ABS) on page 227.
-This system improves your vehicle's stability when you make a hard stop on a slippery road.
+If your vehicle does have ABS, see Anti-Lock Brake System (ABS) on page 223.
+ABS improves your vehicle's stability when you make a hard stop on a slippery road.